 - Diet alone (eg, green vegetables, fortified cereals) does not reliably supply adequate folic acid.

-- The Southampton study found that only 2.9% women complied fully with pre-pregnancy advice regarding folic acid and alcohol.
+- The Southampton study found that only 2.9% of women complied fully with pre-pregnancy advice regarding folic acid and alcohol.

 - Identify women who are due or nearly due a cervical smear and encourage women to have their screen before becoming pregnant.